adomani/advents/descriptions_with_tests.md

 #### Part 1

-In part 1, simply 'going through the moves' was fast enough.
+In part 1, simply 'going through the moves' is fast enough.

 #### Part 2